-This tutorial demonstrates how to use the Kubernetes Operator for OpenTelemetry Collector to send infrastructure metrics, and optionally application traces, to Cloud Observability using a Helm chart already configured for Collector best practices.
-Cloud Observability recommends using the Kubernetes Operator when deploying the OpenTelemetry Collector in Kubernetes environments.
+This tutorial demonstrates how to use the Kubernetes Operator for OpenTelemetry Collector to send infrastructure metrics with Prometheus, and optionally application traces and logs, to Cloud Observability using a Helm chart following Collector general guidelines.
+Additionally, you’ll enable the OpAMP bridge, which is an OpAMP agent that sends configuration and status reports for the Collectors you are running, allowing you to view collector health in Cloud Observability.

 A prerequisite of this quickstart is a running Kubernetes cluster.
 It can be either a standard Kubernetes distribution or a managed Kubernetes distribution like Azure AKS, Google GKE, or AWS EKS.
 If you’d just like to test locally, we recommend using minikube.